 100% cotton fabric

-You can tear or cut old dish towels, t-shirts or other 100% cotton items into a good size for a wipe.
+You can tear or cut old dish towels, t-shirts, or other 100% cotton items into a good size for a wipe.
 Cotton is ideal as it launders well in hot water and is highly absorbent.

 This is far and away my favorite disinfectant for several reasons.
 First, it is odor-free, fume-free, and alcohol-free.
 And I have found it to be non-reactive to even the most sensitive skin.
-SNiPER Hospital Disinfectant Cleaner and Odor Eliminator is EPA registered and certified to kill so many viruses and bacteria—including the most recently isolated.
+SNiPER Hospital Disinfectant Cleaner and Odor Eliminator are EPA registered and certified to kill so many viruses and bacteria—including the most recently isolated.
 As a result of years of my own personal use, interaction with SNiPER’s sister product Nok-Out, and experience on this matter, SNiPER is the only disinfectant and sanitizer I use and recommend.
 It is available online only.
 Order now here or here to get in line.

 Drawbacks.
 SNiPER is more expensive than rubbing alcohol, but a little goes a long way.
 I’ve had my original gallon for a very long time, as it can in some situations* be diluted 50:50 with water.